Send alert notifications to a webhook using Splunk Observability Cloud ๐

 Note

-This request provides an alert notification for a detector that alerts when memory use reaches or exceeds 90% for 10 minutes.
+The following JSON is the request body for a webhook alert notification from a detector that alerts when memory use reaches or exceeds 90% for 10 minutes.

 {